carlislefox/Mirage-Source-GDX-v3.0.3/README.md

 This project aims to bring the Mirage Source to the multi-platform world of Java, without drastic innovation or unnecessary changes.
-This means that by design this project is ignoring modern coding conventions in favour of porting the original v3.0.3 codebase as directly as possible, line for line.
+This means that by design this project is ignoring modern coding conventions in favour of porting the original v3.0.3 codebase as directly as possible, only making structural changes where it seems obviously obtuse _not to_.

 With that said, the tech stack here is obviously very different to VB6, so concessions have been made wherever absolutely necessary, mostly around the socket usage and LibGDX API.

+## Goals

+1. Fully port the server, respect the protocol to the extent that the old vb6 client works with it
+2. Fully port the client, in all its tiny fixed window size glory

 ## Why?
 At the time of writing, the Mirage Source is all but lost to time.
 The project and its community are what got me into